UPDATED NOV 11, 2019

-We’re pretty lucky in Colorado to have a massive outdoor gym right in our backyard.
-But since we don’t all have time to head west and explore the mountains every day, we’ve got to keep up our fitness in the gym.
+We don’t always have time to explore the mountains every day, so we head to the gym.
 And there’s no shortage of places to get you in peak (pun intended) shape around Denver.
-So, what sweat spots will hit the sweet spot?
+What sweat spots will hit the sweet spot?
 Check out some of our favorites below.

 This South Broadway spot has an edgy and refreshing take on fitness.
 Their signature REBEL class incorporates HIIT, functional strength movements, and dynamic power in one killer, all-encompassing workout.
 But boredom doesn’t happen at REBEL, so mix it up as you like with a cycle, barre, or Pilates combo class.